abatten/fruitbat/README.rst

-*FRUITBAT* is an open source python package used to estimate the redshift of Fast Radio Bursts (FRB) from their dispersion measure. *FRUITBAT* combines various dispersion measure (DM) and redshift relations with the YMW16 galactic dispersion measure model into a single easy to use API.
+*FRUITBAT* is an open source python package used to estimate the redshift of Fast Radio Bursts (FRB) from their dispersion measure. *FRUITBAT* combines various dispersion measure (DM)- redshift relations with the `pygedm`_ galactic dispersion measure package into a single easy to use API.

 Documentation
 -------------